eventide-project/contributor-assets/community-rules.md

 ## Conflict is Sacred: Our Code of Conflict

 Conflict is a necessary element of negotiation of meaning.
 We hold conflict meaningfully, and as such it is a sacred process of the Eventide community.
 Any action that harms the ability to hold meaningful conflict is strictly forbidden.
-Digressions into personal attacks will be scrutinized strictly for dishonorable conduct and can lead to a community member being expelled from the Eventide community.
+Digressions into personal attacks in the course of discourse will be scrutinized strictly for dishonorable conduct and can lead to a community member being expelled from the Eventide community.

 ## Predation

-Harassment, persecution, predation, duplicity, negotiating in bad faith, the use of disparagement or digression into personal attacks in the course of technical and non-personal discourse, unethical business or personal conduct either inside of or outside of Eventide community spaces, or any form of exploitation or harm-profiting, will lead to removal from the Eventide community.
+Harassment, persecution, predation, duplicity, negotiating in bad faith, unethical business or personal conduct either inside of or outside of Eventide community spaces, or any form of exploitation or harm-profiting, will lead to removal from the Eventide community.

 ## Expulsion